Tips for buying a used car, what to check for and how to protect yourself from common problems.

 How can you get on the road?

-- Let Waka Kotahi NZ Transport Agency know you bought a car
+- Let Waka Kotahi NZ Transport Agency know you bought a car:

-- Safeguard yourself with insurance
+NZTA(external link) - Safeguard yourself with insurance

 - Stay road worthy with regular servicing and current WoF and licence (rego)